New findings by NASA Mars rover provide strongest hints yet of potential signs of ancient life

 "That’s part of the reason why we can’t go so far as to say, ‘A-ha, this is proof positive of life,'’’ lead researcher Joel Hurowitz of Stony Brook University told The Associated Press.
 “All we can say is one of the possible explanations is microbial life, but there could be other ways to make this set of features that we see.”

 Either way, Hurowitz said it’s the best, most compelling candidate yet in the rover’s search for potential signs of long-ago life.
-It was the 25th sample gathered; the tally is now up to 30, with six more to go.
+It was the 25th sample gathered; the tally is now up to 30.
+The findings appeared in the journal Nature.

 “It would be amazing to be able to demonstrate conclusively that these features were formed by something that was alive on another planet billions of years ago, right?"
 Hurowitz said.
 But even if that's not the case, it's "a valuable lesson in all of the ways that nature can conspire to fool us.”